Priya Durvasula, PhD, Vice President on Influential Women

 01What do you attribute your success to?

-I attribute my success to hard work and a strong, relentless work ethic, grounded in honesty and integrity.
+I attribute my success to unwavering hard work, a strong & relentless work ethic grounded in honesty and integrity.
 I also place great importance on following through on commitments and leading with empathy in a people-focused way.

 02What’s the best career advice you’ve ever received?

 The best advice I received was when somebody told me not to keep thinking about just moving upward all the time.
 When you've just got a promotion, think about moving laterally more, picking up keys.
-Have a 5 or 6 year goal of where you want to be, like if you're an analyst just starting out and in 5 years you want to be a director of a certain field and area.
-Figure out what are the keys, what are the different skills and knowledge and experiences you need to get there in 5 years, and chart your career that way rather than just blindly saying I'm here and now I need to get to the next position.
-Sometimes it may be better for you to just stay where you are in the level and move laterally to another experience, because you may be deep in one specific area at this level, but you may need to get another business area experience and knowledge.
-Pick up the different keys, and then naturally you will flow to the next level after you pick this next key laterally.
-Another piece of advice is having a board of advisors, having your personal people who are not just your boss but outside of your immediate chain.
-Having mentors and people who like you, who see things in you.
+Have a 5 or 6 year goal of where you want to be, for example, if you are starting out as an analyst and in 5 years and you have an aspiration to be a manager or director of a functional area of your expertise.
+Find out what the different skills, knowledge and experiences you need to get to your 5 year goal, and chart the next steps of your career.
+Sometimes it may be better for you to stay at the same level and move laterally to learn another experience and knowledge.
+Pick up the different “keys” and then you will naturally flow to your career goal.
+Another piece of advice is having a personal board of advisors, comprised of leaders you have worked with, who know you and see your potential who can help navigate conflicts.
 I've been very active in social clubs, ERGs, employee resource groups, and other activities in a company.
-It gives you another group, a network, broadens your network, and then you develop relationships.
-Especially for women, you need your own personal group of advisors who are not in your chain of command, who know a full, broader view of you to help you navigate conflicts.
+It gives you a wider and diverse network, broadens your outlook, and helps you develop relationship outside of your immediate work.

 03What advice would you give to young women entering your industry?